emilianavt/VSeeFaceManual/README.md

 Yes, unless you are using the `Toaster` quality level or have enabled `Synthetic gaze` which makes the eyes follow the head movement, similar to what Luppet does.
 You can try increasing the gaze strength and sensitivity to make it more visible.

+#### Can I change avatars/effect settings/props without having the UI show up in OBS with a hotkey?

+You can completely avoid having the UI show up in OBS, by using the Spout2 functionality.
+For more information, please refer to [this](https://www.vseeface.icu/spout).
+Effect settings can be controlled with components from the VSeeFace SDK, so if you are using a VSFAvatar model, you can create animations linked to hotkeyed blendshapes to animate and manipulate the effect settings.
+The local "L" hotkey will open a file opening dialog to directly open model files without going through the avatar picker UI, but loading the model can lead to lag during the loading process.

 #### What are the requirements for a custom model to make use the gaze tracking?

 If humanoid eye bones are assigned in Unity, VSeeFace will directly use these for gaze tracking.
 The gaze strength determines how far the eyes will move.
 To use the VRM blendshape presets for gaze tracking, make sure that no eye bones are assigned in Unity's humanoid rig configuration.
 Sometimes other bones (ears or hair) get assigned as eye bones by mistake, so that is something to look out for.
 The synthetic gaze, which moves the eyes either according to head movement or so that they look at the camera, uses the `VRMLookAtBoneApplyer` or the `VRMLookAtBlendShapeApplyer`, depending on what exists on the model.
 Also see the [model issues](#model-issues) section for more information on things to look out for.